Have you ever felt mentally exhausted to the point you want to retreat into a corner and rock back and forth with your favorite blankie?

 What do you do when you are overwhelmed, stressed out and emotionally exhausted to the point you feel like you have nothing left to give the big and little people in your life?

 I feel like the answer we’re supposed to give as Christians is: “I pray, I read my Bible and I ask the Lord to help direct my path.”

 More often than not, our time in God’s Word is often one of the first things to go in a season of overwhelming chaos or grief.

-We often make the choice to turn to things of this world to bring us comfort like Netflix binges, chocolate bars, shopping sprees, books, video games.
+We often turn to things of this world to bring us comfort – like Netflix binges, chocolate bars, shopping sprees, books, video games.

-We get lost in serving at our church or schedule endless coffee dates with friends.
+We get lost in serving at church.
+Or schedule endless coffee dates with friends.
 Anything to keep our minds busy and provide a bit of escape or relief from the pain we are feeling.

-We need to turn to Jesus when we’re stuck in the cycle of numbing ourselves with the comforts of the world.
+We need to turn to Jesus when we’re stuck in the cycle of numbing ourselves with the comforts of this world.